Hate-Monger: Edmund Heidler

-Years later during the Heroic Age event, Steve Rogers discovered a clone of Hitler retaining absolutely no memory of his programming.
+Years later during the Heroic Age event, Steve Rogers discovered a clone of Hitler with no memory of his programming.
 This clone goes by the name of Edmund Heidler and is a painter.
 Steve Rogers talks to him trying to find any evidence of his original protocol, but he does not receive anything other than a few racist comments.
 Leaving his art sale, Steve Rogers returns to Sharon Carter who wants to flat-out kill him.
 She is stopped by Rogers who tells her that he has not done anything wrong.
 They agree to keep an eye on him.
 After Rogers leaves, Heidler begins to subconsciously paint swastikas in his apartment.

 Josh Glenn

-A new Hate-Monger named Josh Glenn eventually emerges in the midst of the Fear Itself storyline.
+A new Hate-Monger named Josh Glenn eventually emerges during the Fear Itself storyline.
 Originally an office worker who became frustrated by what he perceived as persecution at the hands of immigrants, Glenn took it upon himself to continue the Hate-Monger's legacy after learning about the villain through various conspiracy theory websites.
 Glenn's paranoid anti-immigrant attitudes culminated in an attempt to steal firearms from a local pawn shop, which resulted in his capture at the hands of the Black Panther.
 Following Glenn's release, the essence of the original Hate-Monger somehow returned from space and entered his body, granting him the abilities of his predecessor.
 The new Hate-Monger then set out to enact his revenge on Black Panther, recruiting a new nationalist vigilante known as the American Panther as part of his scheme, but T'Challa was eventually able to drive the spirit out of its current host.

-The Hate-Monger later uses HYDRA's time travel technology to try to alter history by assassinating Barack Obama in 1965, but is prevented from doing so by both Nick Fury and Nick Fury Jr. Glenn as Hate-Monger would join the Hellfire Club on an assault on Krakoa.
+The Hate-Monger later uses Hydra's time travel technology to try to alter history by assassinating Barack Obama in 1965, but is prevented from doing so by both Nick Fury and Nick Fury Jr. Glenn as Hate-Monger would join the Hellfire Club on an assault on Krakoa.